trysurface/feb-15-technical-1/README.md

-# Site Builder Technical Assessment
+# A Simple Site Builder

 A React-based site builder for creating and editing page components with live preview.